wilkening-mark/NortheasternCTF2016/Documentation_Handoff.md

 ---

 ##Image Install
 Our Image can be written to an SD card, and when the BBB is booted from SD, the image will be installed on the BBB.
-We have attached the link to the image but it can also be found [here](link for the image file on Drive ?)

 ---
 Please contact us at [suha.v@husky.neu.edu](email:suha.v@husky.neu.edu) if any problems occur.